Clicky Skip to Content

 Freshly peeled egg whites2 tablespoon of large egg white

-Recipes such as custard, custard, cakes, ice cream, creme brulee, and cottage cheese make use of the emulsifying and thickening properties of egg yolk.
-This small amount of excess fat found in the egg yolk really adds tenderness and flavor to baked goods.
+This small excess fat in the egg yolk adds tenderness and flavour to baked goods.
 This will happen if you also use egg yolks, but the fat in the egg yolk will also sear and brown the top crust.

 You can use one of the eggshell halves to extract the yolk.
 If you throw the shell at the eggs, use one of the shell halves to pick up the pieces (the easiest way, if you ask me).

-If you’re making a mousse, custard, or other recipe that uses egg yolks for texture and thickening, use one tablespoon of silken tofu or coconut milk per egg.
-If you’re making a cookie, muffin, or other recipe that uses egg yolks for leavening, use one tablespoon of silky tofu or two tablespoons of vinegar (white or apple cider vinegar) and half a teaspoon of baking powder (this is in addition to any baking powder, specified in the recipe).
+If you’re making a cookie, muffin, or another recipe that uses egg yolks for leavening, use one tablespoon of silky tofu or two tablespoons of vinegar (white or apple cider vinegar) and half a teaspoon of baking powder (this is in addition to any baking powder, specified in the recipe).

-Use two tablespoons of flaxseed meal plus 1/8 teaspoon of baking powder plus 3 tablespoons of water for each egg listed in the recipe.
 If you’re making a pudding or other recipe that uses egg yolks to thicken, use a teaspoon of soy flour or cornstarch mixed with two teaspoons of water or a tablespoon of mashed avocado, nut butter, or coconut milk.
-If a recipe calls for egg white as a binder, replace one egg white with a large teaspoon of cornstarch and the same amount of water.

-While it’s best to replace the egg whites with aquafaba, you can use any of the other substitutes mentioned above as a substitute in recipes that call for a whole egg or just the egg yolk.
-To use aquafaba as an egg white substitute in a standard or savory recipe, simply measure out the required amount and stir until the mixture is fluffy.
+To use aquafaba as an egg white substitute in a standard or savoury recipe, simply measure the required amount and stir until the mixture is fluffy.
 Use three tablespoons of aquafaba (the liquid from a can of chickpeas or white beans) per egg to emulsify mayonnaise and other sauces usually made with eggs.

-As a general rule, if a baked goods recipe calls for three or more eggs per batch (a typical “batch” of 36 cookies, a cake pan, a loaf of bread, or a cake), egg substitutes are usually not suitable. does not work.
-Fortunately, many foods can replace eggs with cooked food, but not all of them do the same.
-Ideal recipes to use in place of eggs are pancakes (not buttery tortillas with lots of eggs) and quick breads (like muffins, loaves, pancakes, etc.).
-Other non-dairy egg substitutes include commercial egg substitutes, silken tofu, vinegar and baking soda, yogurt or buttermilk, arrowroot powder, aquafaba, nut butter, soy lecithin, agar or gelatin, sparkling water, etc.
+Generally, egg substitutes are usually unsuitable if a baked goods recipe calls for three or more eggs per batch (a typical “batch” of 36 cookies, a cake pan, a loaf of bread, or a cake).
+Fortunately, many foods can replace eggs with cooked food, but not all do the same.

 Desserts and pastries such as pavlova cakes, chiffon cakes, macaroons, marshmallows, powdered marshmallows and icing are the result of whipping egg whites with sugar.
 Sometimes, depending on the recipe, you can simply replace the missing egg yolks with extra egg whites.
-You can also add low-fat yogurt or sour cream in place of egg yolks for a softer and moister pie.
-To compensate for the egg yolks, add more sugar, vegetable oil, low-fat yogurt, or sour cream to the recipe.

 To learn about What To Do If I Accidentally Left The Gas Stove On, check out my article where I cover everything you need to know.